Abdelrahman122003/DevopsEngineering/Docker/docker_compose.md

 - Configuration: You can set environment variables, specify dependencies, and configure other settings for your services.

-## Details About Versions of docker-compose file
+## Details About Versions of docker-compose file --\_\_ > very important to talk about versions of docker compose file

 ## Basic Structure of a Docker Compose File